TRIQS/triqs/doc/installation/osx_install.rst

 .. highlight:: bash

-.. note:: The recommended way to install TRIQS on Mac OS X is through the :ref:`Anaconda package <anaconda>`
+.. note:: The recommended way to install TRIQS on Mac OS X is through the :ref:`Anaconda package <triqs_anaconda>`

 .. _install_osx:

 Prerequisites for the TRIQS Compilation on Mac OS X
 ===================================================

 Disclaimer
 ----------

-We here provide instructions on how to install the dependencies of TRIQS on Mac OS X in order to be able to :ref:`compile TRIQS from source <compilation_from_source>`.
+We here provide instructions on how to install the dependencies of TRIQS on Mac OS X in order to be able to :ref:`compile TRIQS from source <triqs_compilation>`.

 The installation of the scientific libraries that TRIQS depends upon (mpi, hdf5, boost, fftw, ipython, ....) is not as simple as in e.g. Debian/Ubuntu,